How to Block a Website in 2024

 These methods allow you to block websites at the network level, ensuring that all devices connected to the network are restricted from accessing specific websites.

-Frequently Asked Questions (FAQs) About Blocking Websites
+Frequently Asked Questions (FAQs) About How to Block a Website

 Q: Can I block websites on my child’s smartphone?